 Applicants are required to submit a portfolio in order to be considered for admission to the songwriting major.
 The portfolio will consist of the applicant’s two compositions (both music and lyric sheets) as well as written responses to program-related questions.
 Portfolios will be reviewed four times annually and must be submitted by November 1, January 15, March 15, or May 15 for consideration.
 Specific instructions regarding the portfolio process as well as general information about the major can be found online at www.belmont.edu/cemb/songwriting.

 College of Visual and Performing Arts

-Applicants who wish to pursue a major in the College of Visual and Performing Arts (School of Music, Department of Art, and Department of Theatre and Dance) will be considered for admission to the university after all application materials are received.
-An audition or portfolio review is required for admission to a particular major within the College of Visual and Performing Arts.
-All application materials must be received before an admissions decision is made; applicants who audition or submit a portfolio prior to all application materials being received will not learn of an admissions decision until their application materials are received.
-An applicant must be academically admissible to the university in order to be considered for admission to the College of Visual and Performing Arts.
-Applicants who are academically admissible to the university but do not have a successful audition or portfolio review may choose to enroll at Belmont in a major outside of the College of Visual and Performing Arts.
+An applicant to the College of Visual and Performing Arts (School of Music, Department of Art and Department of Theatre and Dance) must be academically admissible to the university in order to be considered for admission to a specific program in the CVPA.
+An audition or portfolio review is also required for admission to all programs within the College of Visual and Performing Arts with the exception of the Bachelor of Arts in Theatre/Drama and the Bachelor of Arts in Art History.
+Applicants will be considered for admission to the university after all application materials are received.
+Applicants who audition or submit a portfolio prior to all application materials being received will not learn of their admission to the university until their application file is complete and a decision has been rendered.
+Applicants who are academically admissible to the university, but do not have a successful audition or portfolio review may choose to enroll at Belmont in a major outside of the College of Visual and Performing Arts.
 An applicant who is academically inadmissible to the university cannot be considered for admission to the College of Visual and Performing Arts.